lorinkoz/talk-djangoconau20-schemas/slides.md

 ##### Strategy:

 -   Unapply migrations of the app.
--   Change app to schema configuration.
+-   Change "app to schema" configuration.
 -   Apply migrations of the app.

 .box[This is why we operate at the application level]